 Over eight years of service - thirty-two working days per year.

-Scientific Visitors with appointments of more than six months accrue PTO credits at the rate of thirty-two days per year.
+Jobs assigned to the Management pay structure; Ladder Track Scientists and Engineers; and Visitors on Payroll with appointments of more than six months accrue PTO credits at the rate of thirty-two working days per year.

 Part-time eligible employees earn PTO in proportion to their appointments.
 Employees with appointments of six months or less (including visitors) and Casual employees receive no PTO credit.